-Many child care workers will soon be able to enroll in a premium-free health insurance program through the Health Benefit Exchange.
+As many as 33,000 child care workers in Washington will soon be eligible to enroll in a premium-free health insurance program through the Health Benefit Exchange.
 Recognizing the urgent need to help child care workers access affordable health insurance during the pandemic, the Washington State Legislature created a new program in the 2021 legislative session to provide health insurance premium subsidies to low-income child care workers.
 The program will begin this fall and will be available through the end of 2022.

 Access to affordable child care is central to healthy children and families, gender equality in the workplace, and a well-functioning economy.
 But, due to a historic lack of public investment, child care continues to be prohibitively expensive, child care centers struggle to keep their doors open, and child care workers – disproportionately women of color – are often paid poverty wages.
 During the COVID pandemic, child care work was considered “essential”, but disparities in compensation and access became even more apparent, and as many as 1,000 child care programs had to close their doors.